InMobi/InMobiAPIMonetizationLibrary-Java/README.md

 		Native nativeAd = new Native();

-		ArrayList<NativeResponse> ads = nativeAd.loadSyncRequest(request); // by default only 1 ad will be served, or 0 if a request has invalid parameters, or a no-fill happens.
+		ArrayList<NativeResponse> ads = nativeAd.loadRequest(request); // by default only 1 ad will be served, or 0 if a request has invalid parameters, or a no-fill happens.

 		for(NativeResponse b : ads) {
 			//iterate through the  response object